dristi211/DristisBooksStore/DristisBooksStore/README.txt

 using DristisBooks.Models; in the top along with 5 other using statements and also added the following line of code at line 16 public DbSet<Category> Categories { get; set; }

+ At 14:03

+ Added the migration but having the error
+ The name 'AddCategoryToDb' is used by an existing migration. so delete the original and run it again